sodacan-net/sodacan-core/docs/languageGuide.md

 		THEN state==on		// Set the state to on
 ```

-In the background, the SodaCan agent monitors each `PUBLISH` variable and, if any changes are made to it by any of the module's `THEN` statements, a message will be published containing that variable.
+In the background, the Sodacan agent monitors each `PUBLISH` variable and, if any changes are made to it by any of the module's `THEN` statements, a message will be published containing that variable.
 In this example, `state` is the variable so the message will be published as `switch1.state` with a value of `on`.

 > Semantics: You cannot `SUBSCRIBE` and `PUBLISH` the same variable.